paigeweber13/fine-hardware-visualization/README.md

  - Got likwid marker to measure code
    - investigated brandon's code
    - got my code working
+ - Investigated how likwid aggregates
+   - aggregates by region but on a per-thread basis
+   - if two regions have the same name and they are on the same thread, they will be aggregated.

 ## Hardware Counters
 Group "FLOPS_SP" and "FLOPS_DP" seem useful.